winstonbullen/DuoCode/reports/week-8.md

     - Evan Kim: Updated app page navigation to operate without reloading the page and also edited questions to recieve information about the lesson unit and difficulty through props.

     - Winston Bullen: Refactored the front end testing architecture to be more consistent with back end.
 Cleaned up front end styling and contributed to fixing the front end tests.
 Wrote developer and user documentation.
+Created the persistent MongoDB Atlas instance and adjusted backend code and tests accordingly.

 3. Next Week's Agenda